secure-software-engineering/phasar/README.md

 Note: more than one analysis can be selected to be executed on the code under analsis.
 Example:

 ```
-$ phasar -m module.ll -D ifds-solvertest
+$ phasar -m module.ll -D IFDS_SolverTest
-$ phasar -m module.ll -D ifds-uninit
+$ phasar -m module.ll -D IFDS_UninitializedVariables
 ```

 If no analysis is selected only the call-graph and other support data structures are created.
-If a call using "-D none" fails, there is definitely an error within the code or project under analysis or within the framework (which is obviously worse).
+If a call using "-D None" fails, there is definitely an error within the code or project under analysis or within the framework (which is obviously worse).
 In any way please report these errors and include your target code that triggers the error.